kotdanissimo/OBS-video-capture/README.md

 ---

 ### License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This code and the opencv library are licensed under the Apache License, version 2.0 - see the [LICENSE](LICENSE) file for details.